ankita-sethi/research-project-salt-pepper/proposal/README.md

 All the popular programming languages has security analyzers that help developers identify vulnerable programming patterns.
 These are generally run as a part of CI to make sure vulnerable code does not go into productions.
 These analysis techniques are based mostly on heuristics and thus have false positives, and hence add configurations to skip some errors if developers find a rule to be such.
 This also comes at the cost of developers exploiting the configurations to _just pass the CI_, by adding exceptions.
 For example, Python's Bandit analyzer suggests adding exception when _"the line has been reviewed and the issue is a false positive or acceptable for some other reason"_.

 With this project we aim to
-1. Find the programming patterns that leads to adding Bandit exceptions
+1. Find the programming patterns that leads to adding Bandit exceptions.
-2. Identify vulnerabilties if any, that were highlighed by Bandit, but were ignored.
+2. Identify vulnerabilities if any, that were highlighted by Bandit, but were ignored.
 3. Propose improvements to the design and usage of analyzer to avoid such pitfalls.

 # Context
-- What is static security analysis?
-   Static security analysis is a technique for assessing and locating security flaws in software without actually running the program.It inspects an application's source code for potential design flaws, security holes, and coding errors that could result in security breaches.
+- **Static security analysis** is a technique for assessing and locating security flaws in software without actually running the program.
+It inspects an application's source code for potential design flaws, security holes, and coding errors that could result in security breaches.

-- Why static analysis is complicated / uses heuristics?
-    Due to features like complex code, dynamic behaviour, insufficient information, and implicit behaviours, statistics analysis is complicated and frequently uses heuristics to help in identifying potential problems.
+- Static analysis is complicated / uses heuristics because of features like complex code, dynamic behaviour, insufficient information, and implicit behaviours, statistics analysis is complicated and frequently uses heuristics to help in identifying potential problems.
 Because of these difficulties, static analysis frequently employs heuristics and may result in false positives or false negatives.

-- Bandit is often used in security testing workflows for Python applications Python's popularity can be attributed to its readability and simplicity, which makes it usable by both inexperienced and seasoned developers.
-Tools like pip and PyPI power the Python packaging system.
-It makes Python simple to install and integrate tools like Bandit into Python projects using the Python package manager, pip.
-PyPI serves as a centralised repository for Python packages created by the community, making a huge selection of resources accessible.
-Bandit looks for widespread security flaws and coding techniques that might provide a security risk.
+- Bandit is often used in security testing workflows for Python applications

-    The popularity of Bandit is due to its Python-specific focus, which makes it possible to identify coding problems and security flaws efficiently.
-Bandit is widely used and well-liked in security testing thanks to its user-friendly interface, simple integration into Python processes, and support from the Python community.
-It's interesting to note that the PyPI package bandit has been starred 5,467 times, according to project statistics from the GitHub repository.
+    Python's popularity stems from its readability and simplicity, appealing to both novice and experienced developers.
+Tools like pip and PyPI streamline Python packaging, simplifying the installation and integration of tools like Bandit.
+PyPI acts as a central repository for community-created Python packages, offering a vast resource pool.
+Bandit, with its Python-centric focus, efficiently identifies coding issues and security flaws, earning its popularity in security testing due to its user-friendly interface, easy Python integration, and Python community support.
+Notably, the PyPI package "bandit" has be starred 5,467 times, according to project statistics from the GitHub repository.

     Bandit plugins allow users to extend the capabilities of Bandit by defining custom checks for specific security concerns.
-These plugins are Python scripts that implement additional checks beyond those provided by default.
-If a developer has initialised a password variable Bandit's default check B101 flags the use of a hard-coded password, but a developer has added a comment to disable this specific check.
-If the password is actually securely managed elsewhere, this would be considered a valid false positive.
-Adding exceptions indiscriminately to critical security checks can potentially lead to overlooking genuine security vulnerabilities.
+For instance, while Bandit's default check B101 detects hard-coded passwords, developers can add comments to disable this specific check, potentially creating valid false positives if passwords are securely managed elsewhere.
+Overusing exceptions in critical security checks may lead to overlooking genuine security vulnerabilities.

     Inline comments can be used to disable specific checks for a particular piece of code.
 For example: pwd = "ABCDE"  # bandit:disable [B101]